incepter/react-async-states/packages/docs/docs/api/use-async-state.md

 holds for you the last succeeded value.
 `replaceState` instantly gives a new value to the state with success status.
-`runAsyncState` works only in provider, and was added as convenience to trigger some side effect after the current async promise did something, for example, reload users list after updating a user successfully.
+`runAsyncState` works only in provider, and was added as convenience to trigger some side effect after the current async producer did something, for example, reload users list after updating a user successfully.

 The `selector` as config in for `useAsyncState` allows you to subscribe to just a small portion of the state while choosing when to trigger a rerender, this is an important feature and the probably the most important of this library.